SolarPunchGames/Kriti-shell/README.md

 The settings can be found in the installation folder as `settings.json` after first launch.
 A graphical interface is planned.

+If you want to reset to default settings, remove settings.json.
+Kriti-shell will ask you to copy defaults back.

 *Multi choice settings have the value as a number.
 Remember that the values start from 0, so the first choice is 0 and the second is 1 and so on.